PagerDuty/developer-docs/docs/app-integration-development/11-Publish-Your-App.md

 # Publish your App

 Once you're done building an app, you can publish it!
-Publishing completely optional.
+Publishing is completely optional.

 ## Manage Distribution